RedTurtle/youlldownload/README.rst

 Quick info
 ==========

-Let say you need to use the http load testing and benchmarking utility `siege`__ of s web page and you also want to use the ``--internet`` option, to simulate at best the behavior of a web browser.
+Let say you need to use the HTTP load testing and benchmarking utility `siege`__ on a web page and you also want to use the ``--internet`` option, to simulate at best the behavior of a web browser.

 __ http://www.joedog.org/siege-home/